 Lance lowered, attention fully focused on his target, a fully armoured knight thunders down the lists on his powerful horse moments before his world explodes into a crash of splintering lances.....
 LIMITED TO 100 COPIES ONLY.

-Archers of Henry Vs exhausted and diseased army shoot their deadly arrows at the first wave of French cavalry.LIMITED TO 100 COPIES ONLY, numbers 1-20 being reproduced on canvas just like the original oil painting.
+Archers of Henry Vs exhausted and diseased army shoot their deadly arrows at the first wave of French cavalry.LIMITED TO 100 COPIES ONLY

 A Lancastrian cavalry column approaches Dunstanburgh Castle, in Northumberland, in December 1462.